 Restaurants in Glasgow

 As the city gradually becomes more international and cosmopolitan, the restaurants in Glasgow follow suit.
-Celebrity chef Gordon Ramsay is from the fair city, and though it lacks an international reputation for fine dining, you'll find plenty of good options when looking for places to eat Glasgow.
+Celebrity chef Gordon Ramsay is from the fair city, and though it lacks an international reputation for fine dining, you'll find plenty of good options when looking for places to eat out in Glasgow.

 The Corinthian Club